 Stitchers have known for ages that working with ones hands in a tactile and rhythmic way is relaxing, Threaditation is a process of deepening that and learning to be able to reach a zen state whenever you pick up your stitching tools.
 We support this with a variety of other relaxing and supportive practices that you can easily copy when stitching at home.

-Right now you can experience Threaditation for yourself, or with a friend by taking our introductory workshop.
+Right now you can experience Threaditation for yourself, or with a friend by coming to a meeting here.
 No stitching experience is needed but if you are a more experienced stitcher there is still much here for you.
-As you stitch, all your troubles will melt away and a lovely daisy like flower will bloom in your hands.
-As our introductory workshop, it includes a handout with reusable pattern, fabric, threads, a needle and a 4 inch hoop.
-You will want to bring a pencil and a small pair of scissors to snip threads.
+As you stitch, all your troubles will melt away and a lovely design will bloom in your hands.

 This sample is mounted permanently into the hoop in which it was worked, but there are many other ways to use the embroidery when it is complete.
 There are also many variations that can be made from this pattern as your Threaditation practice deepens, if you desire it.